cjchang925/cjchang925/README.md

 - 🔭 &nbsp;I am working on a project which aims to create a map based on the data collected by LiDAR and other sensors like IMU.
 - 🔭 &nbsp;I am working as an intern in [Aiii Co,.
 Ltd.](https://www.aiii.ai)
 - 🌱 &nbsp;I was the TA of `Introduction to Computer and Programming` in 2022 Fall.
-- :bulb: &nbsp;I am learning React.js and Express.js.
+- :bulb: &nbsp;I am learning React.js, Angular and Express.js.

 ### :rocket: &nbsp;Skills
 <div>